Malfoy/BCALM/README.md

 Input
 =====

 Each line in the input file is a distinct k-mer in upper-case, ending with his counting (not required).
-Here is a sample input.dot:
+Here is a sample input:

 AATCGATCG 3
 ATCGATCGT 33
 TCGATCGTA 645

 It is the typical ouput of DSK with the dsk2ascii script (see http://minia.genouest.org/dsk/)